kiki-kanri/wsio/README.md

 - rooms
 - to rooms and emit
 - broadcast
-- dashmap or hashmap
-- sync or async lock
 - check errors and efficacy
 - docs
 - extract and merge duplicate code